mi-skam/ob/Atlas/Notes/Infrastructure/Victor.md

 ---
+comment:
-comment: intel i5 6500u (4c, 8gb, 512GBSSD)
+  - intel i5 6500u (4c, 8gb, 512GBSSD)
 roles:
   - dev, backup, vm-server
 os: nixos
 ip: 192.168.178.184
 status: active
-date:
+created:
   - - 2023-08-02
-tags:
-  - network/homelab/device
 ---
-#network/homelab

 # [[Victor]]

 It's my main Server at the moment.
-I am running my dev stuff on it, and it's also mirroring the syncthing service of [[Zigzag]] as of [[2023-08-02]]
+I am running my dev stuff on it, and it's also mirroring the syncthing service of [[Atlas/Notes/Infrastructure/Zigzag]] as of [[2023-08-02]]

 I can use this server to connect to with VSCode (there is a hack installed to make the node-server binary compatible).